maureen-githaiga/data-engineering-zoomcamp-2025/bigquery/README.md

-# 🗽 NYC Yellow Taxi Trip Records – 2024 BigQuery Project
+## 🗽 NYC Yellow Taxi Trip Records – 2024 BigQuery Module

 This mini-project/workshop objective is to work with **NYC Yellow Taxi Trip Records (Jan–June 2024)**, using **Google Cloud Storage** and **BigQuery** for data querying and optimization.

 ---

-## 🚀 Project Overview
+## Overview

 In this project, we: